Flawless Physio Logo

 What is Hoffa’s fat pad impingement?

-What causes Hoffa’s fat pad impingement?
+Hoffa’s fat pad impingement Causes?

 There are four main causes of Hoffa’s fat pad impingement: biomechanics, repeated hyperextension in sport, acute hyperextension with an injury, and direct trauma.

-Hyperextension of the knee is common in some sports that cause full extension of the knee with high force.
+Repeated Hyperextension of the knee is common in some sports that cause full extension of the knee with high force.
 Fast bowlers in cricket are an excellent example of this.

 Other sports can have a greater risk of hyperextension injuries.
 These tend to be sports where the foot is fixed to the ground, but the body can continue moving.
 Any sports where studded shoes are worn, such as football or skiing, are examples of this, as well as dancing.